ibm-cloud-docs/secrets-manager/secret-rotate.md

     Keep in mind that manually rotating a certificate replaces the content of the certificate with the new data that you provide only.
 Private keys and intermediate certificates from previous versions are not retained.
 6. Click **Rotate**.

-   After your certificate is rotated, be sure to deploy the latest version to the apps or services that use the certificate.
+   After your certificate is rotated, be sure to deploy the latest version to the apps or services that use it.
 You can [download the certificate](/docs/secrets-manager?topic=secrets-manager-access-secrets) or retrieve it programmatically by using the [Get a secret](/apidocs/secrets-manager#get-secret) API.

 ### Enabling automatic rotation for certificates in the UI
 {: #auto-rotate-certificate-ui}